 Before the piano is dissembled for restoration, the bearing is measured to check if the cast iron plate is at the correct height.
 (The pinblock plays a large role in the height of the plate and the amount of down bearing the strings place upon the soundboard.)
 Once the bearing is checked, the strings and plate are removed and a large number of precise measurements of the original pinblock’s position are taken.
 These measurements are very important as they are used to properly position the new pinblock upon installation.

 Next, the old pinblock is cut out and removed from the piano’s case.
 Wooden dowels and glue joints hold the original block in place.
 It is retained to be used as a template for the new block.
 When replacing the pinblock, having its replacement custom fit to the plate and the stretcher in the piano is essential.
 When completed correctly, the new pinblock will fit just as well – or better than the original.

 Crafting a New Pinblock

 Installing a new pinblock requires the block to be crafted to exacting tolerances and with an eye to detail.
+If the measurements and cuts are even a hair off, the tuning pin holes drilled in the pinblock will not align to the holes in the plate.
 One pinblock issue that we have run into over the years is a bad fit between the pinblock and the cast iron plate.
-With all of the pressure placed on these components, it is obvious that a tight and correct fit between them is key to the stability of the instrument.
-Unfortunately we have discovered more than several pianos that were shipped from factories with an almost non-existent fit between these two pieces.
-Click here to read our in depth article on the process we utilize to repair this critical issue without replacing a fairly new block.
-You can rest assured that when we do replace a piano’s pinblock, our blocks are custom fit and precisely drilled and installed.
+With all of the pressure placed on these components, it is obvious that a tight and correct fit between them is essential to the stability of the instrument.
+Unfortunately, we have discovered more than several pianos that were shipped from factories with an almost non-existent fit between these two pieces.
+Click here to read our in-depth article on the process we utilize to repair this critical issue without replacing a fairly new pinblock.
+You can rest assured that when we do replace a piano’s pinblock, they are custom fit and precisely drilled and installed to the highest standards.